Xining Qinghai, China Travel Guide

 Check-in counters, security screening, waiting areas.
 Limited duty-free shops (mainly domestic flights), various food and beverage options.

 Waiting rooms, restaurants, and shops.
 Large screens display train timetables and platform information.
-Security checks are in place for all passengers.
+Security verifications are in place for all passengers.

-No-frills waiting areas, ticket counters, and usually small shops for snacks and drinks.
+Minimal waiting facilities, ticket windows, and typically small shops for snacks and drinks.
 Ensure you have knowledge of which station your bus departs from.